 The Sirens Call

-Alas, soon the swift powerful current picked up it’s pace as if in some form of retribution, and we all found ourselves caught up in the rapids known as the GUI.
-Spiraling into a seemingly bottomless pit of despair and uncertainty, people began to cower and hide in the shadows struggling to keep step with an ever increasing pace.
-Some people began to drown, while others made the mistake of hearing the soft and soothing siren calls .
+Alas, soon the swift powerful current picked up its pace as if in some form of retribution, and we all found ourselves caught up in the rapids known as the GUI.
+Spiraling into a seemingly bottomless pit of despair and uncertainty, people began to cower and hide in the shadows struggling to keep step at an ever-increasing pace.
+Some people began to drown, while others made the mistake of hearing the soft and soothing siren calls.
 Many were lulled into the trap of feeling safe with the way things were.
-Catchy phrases like “Plug-in-play” and standardization where constantly flooding the streets.
+Catchy phrases like “Plug-in-play” and standardization were constantly flooding the streets.
 Millions of innocent bystanders heard the call and blindly followed as if in a trance.
 But all of them were deceived....

 I resisted the current as long as I could, but people kept seeking me out to help cure their insanity.
 It was a new experience for many of them and frankly we were all trying to figure it out together.
 I jumped in to save them often and became skilled at taming their “beasts”, becoming a legend among my peers.